 In today’s fast-paced lifestyle, we’re often hit with notification after notification from twitter, Instagram, from emails and so on.
-There’s denying that our electronic devices like our cellphones and laptops provide a huge help in keeping track of it all.
+There’s no denying that our electronic devices like our cellphones and laptops provide a huge help in keeping track of it all.
 But have you ever found yourself asking what to do with all the old batteries from those devices?
 Sometimes batteries can pile around the house, especially after a new phone upgrade or when they just don’t work anymore.
 Good news though, batteries can be recycled!
 By recycling batteries, it can not only help keep the environment safe but also your local waste facility employee.
 If not properly disposed, some batteries such as those made out of lithium can be volatile and spark whenever their metal terminal touches something metallic, like the inside of a garbage truck or the various waste at a landfill, causing a fire.
 In 2017, 65% of fires at waste facilities were the direct result of improper lithium battery disposal.

 Recycling is a fantastic way to prevent that from happening!
 Although batteries can be recycled, they should not be placed in the recycling bin at home.
 Instead here’s some great alternatives: